Skip to main content

 The University of Arizona is committed to providing you a quality education and delivering the financial resources you need to earn your degree.

-The Arizona Promise Grant (AZP) is a state grant program for Arizona resident, Pell-eligible, first-year University of Arizona students that will fill in the difference between a student’s tuition, mandatory fees, tuition differentials and program fees and all other gift aid the student receives (Pell Grant, merit scholarships, etc.).
+The Arizona Promise Grant (AZP) is a state grant program for Arizona resident, Pell-eligible, first-year University of Arizona students that will fill in the difference between a student’s tuition, mandatory fees, and college fees and all other gift aid the student receives (Pell Grant, merit scholarships, etc.).
 This can be awarded up to four years (eight consecutive semesters).

 To be offered the Arizona Promise Grant (AZP), incoming students must: